Names (people and places) in Mawr are modeled on 2 Celtic Languages in our world: Irish and Welsh.

 Foraoise (“for-EE-shuh” ; previously: Arddbyn “ARTH-bin”)

-Once the High Seat of the 5 Lands of Mórlaetht (now called Mawr), the Kingdom of Foraoise is home to the only gathering of buildings deserving the appellation ‘city’ in Mawr.
+Once the Ruler of the 5 Lands of Mórlaetht (now called Mawr), the Kingdom of Foraoise has its seat in the City of Iónad – the only place properly called ‘city’ in Mawr.

 There is a beautiful Builder structure called The White Tower that forms the heart of Ionad (“YO-nud”), the capitol city.
 Many buildings of concrete and pale brick and massive stone blocks were built in harmony with the Tower, spreading away from the tower in whorls like a seashell.